 sudo chown -R root:root /home/username/ sudo mkdir /home/archived_users/ sudo mv /home/username /home/archived_users/

-To temporarily lock or unlock a user account, use the following syntax, respectively:
+To temporarily lock or unlock a user password, use the following syntax, respectively:

 sudo passwd -l username sudo passwd -u username